mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

     numerous titles for nobles, varying with importance and specific areas of authority.

-Social organization begins with the ‘little family’, which can contain as few as half a dozen individuals.
+Social organization begins with the 'little family', which can contain as few as half a dozen individuals.
 The caste of the family is determined by its dominant male.
-Other family members include the male’s wives and children, with some unmarried males, usually related to the dominant male.
+Other family members include the male's wives and children, with some unmarried males, usually related to the dominant male.
 They carry out whatever functions are required, from drivers and guards to clerks